Revaycolizer/hono-tutorial/README.md

     }
 })
 ```
-## Create a migrate.ts file and add this
+## Create a migrate.ts file inside src folder and add this
 ```bash

 import { client, db } from "../client";